djcsdy/blobdb/docs/Core Concepts.md

 ## Volume

-A physical or logical storage medium that can host any number of Databases.
+A physical or logical storage medium used to host any number of Databases.

 A Volume is the foundational storage layer of BlobDB.
 It abstracts the underlying storage mechanism, which can be either: